Reviewed by Stefan Tirschler

 For this reason, it’s vital to protect your liability.
 Many home insurance providers will include liability coverage in their policies.
 Square One goes one step further by allowing you to customize your coverage and select a deductible that you’re comfortable with.
-To get a personalized quote online in only 5 minutes, click here.
+In fact, you can get a personalized quote online in only 5 minutes.

 As mentioned above, liability insurance will not protect you against deliberate or intentional acts.
 While this may seem obvious, there are a number of other situations where liability insurance does not apply.

 Personal liability insurance will not cover you for business-related losses, such as injuries or property damage that you cause in the course of your work, or injuries that other people suffer when visiting your place of business.
 If you buy, rent, use or occupy a premises (including your home) for business purposes, you must discuss this with your insurance advisor; they will assess your needs and help you find liability insurance coverage that will protect you in the course of your work, as well as the premises where you carry out your business.